HackSucks/J2METube/README.md

 When clicking a video and it asks to open an `rtsp://...` link, press **Yes**.
 If everything worked, the media player will open and play the video!

 ---
+# update watch :O

+1.1.0 upcoming will have a slight UI redesign.
+1.1.1 (planned concept) will have ease of use functions to make it more intuitive and easy to use.
+1.1.0's jar release will use MIDP 2.0 instead of 2.1 for maximum compatibility. every subsequent release will also use MIDP 2.0.
+CLDC 1.1 will be kept as it has some very important functions needed.
+---

 # Bugs?